-- 1) Developing methods of measuring and monitoring HAB cells and toxins. - a) ECOHAB will fund method development when it is necessary to conduct research. - b) MERHAB will fund method development when it is needed to improve or test an existing method for use in monitoring HAB cells or toxins or environmental conditions that foster HABs. - c) PCM HAB Development phase will fund novel method development where the concept is so new that it is unknown whether it will be suitable for research or monitoring. - d) PCM HAB will also fund efforts to fully develop existing technologies, making them widely available to potential end users. - 2) Use of models for forecasting and prediction. - a) HAB forecasting and prediction through the development of models, is covered by ECOHAB. - b) Development of partnerships to test and utilize models for forecasting as part of specific monitoring programs is under the purview of MERHAB. - c) Transfer of models for HAB forecasting and prediction to end users will be covered by PCM HAB. - d) Modification or use of models to develop prevention strategies will be funded by PCM HAB. - 3) HAB-related human dimensions research will be conducted as part of the PCM HAB program, including socio-economic impacts of HABs.
+1) Developing methods of measuring and monitoring HAB cells and toxins.

+a) ECOHAB will fund method development only when it is necessary to conduct research.

+b) MERHAB will not fund the development of new methods, only the improvement or testing of an existing method to facilitate its use in monitoring HAB cells or toxins or environmental conditions that foster HABs.

+c) PCM HAB Development phase will fund novel method development where the concept is so new to the HAB community that it is unknown whether it will be suitable for research or monitoring.

+d) PCM HAB will also fund efforts to fully develop existing technologies, making them widely available to potential end users.

+2) Use of models for forecasting and prediction.

+a) HAB forecasting and prediction through the development of models, is covered by ECOHAB.

+b) Development of partnerships to test and utilize models for forecasting as part of specific monitoring programs is under the purview of MERHAB.

+c) Transfer of models for HAB forecasting and prediction to end users will be covered by PCM HAB.

+d) Modification or use of models to develop prevention strategies will be funded by PCM HAB.

+3) HAB-related human dimensions research will be conducted as part of the PCM HAB program, including socio-economic impacts of HABs.
 However, an ECOHAB or a MERHAB proposal may have a socio-economic component as part of a larger study.